PatTan02/Practical_Machine_Learning_for_Physicists/README.md

-# Coursework & Mini-Project for my Y3 theoretical physics machine learning course
+# Y3 theoretical physics machine learning course

 I have received the grades for **Coursework A–E** and my **Mini-Project**.
 The marks are: